 - Augments mobile network coverage, capacity and reach

-- Adds value to social media, loyalty card and other ID providers
+- Adds value to social media, loyalty cards and other ID providers

-But it’s not a free for all (literally or figuratively) both the mobile operator and the venue/enterprise controls the policy of who has access and under what conditions.
+But it’s not a free-for-all all (literally or figuratively) both the mobile operator and the venue/enterprise control the policy of who has access and under what conditions.
 The crucial difference is that OpenRoaming offers the security, data privacy, and methods that enable this to scale and perhaps more importantly the commercial incentives to do so.

-For the mobile operator this is about customer satisfaction, churn reduction, enhanced user experience.
-It can also help contain costs of extending the 4G network and smoothing the costs of 5G rollout.
+For the mobile operator, this is about customer satisfaction, churn reduction, and enhanced user experience.
+It can also help contain the costs of extending the 4G network and smoothing the costs of 5G rollout.
 OpenRoaming helps mobile operators supplement coverage, reach, and capacity.

 In city centres where increasing cellular capacity may have significant operational and cost challenges, one has to ask does it make sense for mobile operators to deploy high levels of cellular coverage to reach inside office buildings?
-Especially when a better suited, lower-cost technology exists in the form of Wi-Fi 6 and now a commercial model creates incentives to enterprise to offer up use of the fibre capacity to that building.
+Especially when a better-suited, lower-cost technology exists in the form of Wi-Fi 6 and now a commercial model creates incentives to enterprises to offer up use of the fibre capacity to that building.

 COVID 5G rethink?

-The economic impacts of COVID-19 are yet to fully play out but it seems clear that roll out plans in many areas will be reviewed.
+The economic impacts of COVID-19 are yet unknown, but rollout plans in many areas will be reviewed.
 With 5G rollout cost stretching into $ billions for many operators and telco executives admitting that they do expect customers to pay a premium for it, then the cellular sector should think again.
-With the convergence of Wi-Fi 6 and 5G New Radio now likely to accelerate in the post COVID era it seems a better use of shareholder funds to use the best of both technologies as appropriate to the use case.
+With the convergence of Wi-Fi 6 and 5G New Radio now likely to accelerate in the post-COVID era it seems a better use of shareholder funds to use the best of both technologies as appropriate to the use case.

 What’s in it for the traditional venue and how is this different from public Wi-Fi at traditional venues today?

-It’s all about the user experience? as venues offer a frictionless experience to customers, fans, supporters, passengers, guests, this creates opportunities to promote their core products, services, and merchandise.
+It’s all about the user experience as venues offer a frictionless experience to customers, fans, supporters, passengers, and guests, this creates opportunities to promote their core products, services, and merchandise.

-Let’s face it, good Wi-Fi is now considered a hygiene factor and user expectations are growing all the time, in terms of speed, ease of access, and security.
+Let’s face it, good Wi-Fi is now considered a hygiene factor and user expectations are growing in terms of speed, ease of access, and security.
 Users don’t want unnecessary steps to register with each venue for Wi-Fi – it just gets in the way of their desire to be online.
-OpenRoaming merely achieves this end more effectively across a federation of venues and locations.
+WBA OpenRoaming achieves this end more effectively across venues and locations.